rsksmart/devportal-1.0/guides/flyover/design-architecture.md

 ### registerPegIn

-This method requests the Bridge contract on RSK; a refund for the service.
+This method requests the Bridge contract on RSK to provide a refund for the service.
 Internally, it is being triggered by the [LPS](/guides/flyover/tools#liquidity-provider-server-lps) once funds has been deposited  (tBTC) into a Bitcoin deposit address.
 This method returns the amount transferred to the contract or an [error code](https://github.com/rsksmart/RSKIPs/blob/fast-bridge-alternative/IPs/RSKIP176.md#error-codes).

 Parameters;